potrepka/potrepka.github.io/about.md

 ---
 layout: page
-title: Hi, I'm Nathaniel!
+title: Hello, I'm Nathaniel!
 permalink: /about/
 ---

-My life's mission is to make great contributions to computing in the creative arts.
+I am on a mission to make great contributions to computing in the creative arts.

 My interests are numerous, spanning across the disciplines of art, music, fashion, social interaction, movement, and philosophy, and I intend to delve into each of these areas over the course of my career.
-Computers have opened up an entire world of experience for me, and my dream is to show others what I have seen.
+Computers have opened up an entire world of experience for me, and my goal is build tools for others to feel the same joy that I experienced while creating as a child.

 ## Social